-For centuries, famous physicians and scientists, all the way back to the Greek physician Hippocrates, have found the people with injuries get black marks across the iris of their eye.
+For centuries, famous physicians and scientists, all the way back to the Greek physician Hippocrates, have found the people with injuries get black marks across the iris of their eyes.
 These marks later disappear as the person’s ailments heal.

 In today’s world, iridology is used as a preventative measure to gauge if there is a change in a person’s health.
 It is unfortunate that iridology cannot be used to identify a specific disease.

 The way in which iridology is practiced today is that the colored part of the eye (the iris) is carefully photographed using a strong camera lens.
 It is painless, and it takes about an hour to complete.
-The photos are then enlarged, and a trained professional iridologist studies it for signs of possible illness.
+The photos are then enlarged, and a trained professional iridologist studies them for signs of possible illness.

 Even conventional doctors use the eyes as an early warning sign of bad things going on inside of the body.
 This study is just the more focused analysis of the iris when looking for signs of degenerative health issues.

 Meditation is a skill that is learned.
 Once you know how to do it properly, it can be used to greatly improve your quality of life and health.

 The benefits of meditation are an increased level of energy, a more positive attitude, better immune health, better sleep quality, and the slowing of the aging process.